fazalilahi666/hpdf-group-task/README.md

 Extending on this concept, this application categorizes queries related to getting news.
 So queries like:
 "Whats happening in sports"
-"red out to me from sports"
+"read out to me from sports"
 "get me news in sports"

 will give